open-source-python/multiline/README.md

 # multiline
-Open source python module, which can parse multiline values in json files and provide it as an input to the internal json module.
+Open source python module, which can parse multiline values in json files.

-This module provides a wrapper on top of the four methods (load, loads, dump, dumps) presnet in the default json module.
+This module provides a wrapper on top of the four methods (load, loads, dump, dumps) present in the default json module.
 This is done to avoid the need of importing both modules `multiline` and `json`.

 If multline parsing is required while loading the json, then an additional argument ```multiline=True``` needs to be provided to trigger the custom parser.